Glebe Point Road: Valhalla Cinema

-Description and history
+Description

 Glebe Point Road's southern end begins at the northeastern tip of Victoria Park, where Broadway becomes Parramatta Road.
 This area is frequented by a mix of students from the University of Sydney and University of Technology as well as residents of nearby suburbs: Darlington, Ultimo, Chippendale, and Haymarket (also known as Chinatown).
 Glebe Point Road extends north through Glebe, terminating at Bicentennial Park located on Rozelle Bay.